View east toward Jordanelle from the Midmountain Connector. Review by Bruce on August 27, 2024.

 A typical turn radius.
 This is the final turn at the top (looking downhill) before Humdinger ends on Midmountain at 7950 feet elevation.

-Deer Valley.
+The Midmountain Extension trail is 1.6 miles long, running from Deer Valley's Silver Lake Lodge to the Deer Crest trail.
+It lies at just under 8000 feet elevation, traversing the ridge area eastbound from Deer Valley.
 It's your route from the Deer Valley resort to Humdinger -- 0.9 miles to the trail fork.
-See below for
+See below for additional details.

 Cruising through mixed forest on the Midmountain Extension trail.